nnirror/facet/README.md

 ### Syntax

 Facet commands are based entirely around JavaScript, using a custom class called a `FacetPattern`.
-In order to produce audio or MIDI output, simply create an instance of a FacetPattern, and run some methods:
+In order to produce audio or MIDI output, create an instance of a FacetPattern, and run some methods:

 `new FacetPattern('example').sine(100).play();`